 ‘Rogue One’: How the ‘Star Wars’ Film Finally Showed Fans Darth Vader’s True Power

 Disney’s reboot of the iconic Star Wars franchise has been met with mixed reviews.
-Since purchasing the franchise from Lucasfilm in 2012, the media giant has released 3 sequel films and 2 anthology films, collectively grossing several billion dollars.
+Since purchasing the franchise from Lucasfilm in 2012, the media giant has released three sequel films and two anthology films, collectively grossing several billion dollars.

 Previous ‘Star Wars’ films relied on writing more than special effects

-Star Wars films produced in the prequel trilogy were created toward the turn of the millennium and had the advantage of being developed with numerous technological advances that could impress fans more.
-This is not to say that the original trilogy did not have amazing special effects for its time though; the detailed costume designs for characters such as C-3PO and the grueling stop-motion work required to operate the menacing AT-ATs show that innovation was an integral part of the Star Wars franchise.
+The Star Wars prequel trilogy came out around the turn of the millennium and had the advantage of numerous technological advances that could impress fans.
+This is not to say the original trilogy did not have amazing special effects for its time.
+The detailed costume designs for characters such as C-3PO and the grueling stop-motion work required to operate the menacing AT-ATs show that innovation was an integral part of the Star Wars franchise.

-However, specifically in regard to Darth Vader, fans didn’t really get to see too many examples of this enormous force power that he had.
-There are limited scenes where viewers see him do a force choke on someone or wield his lightsaber with superior skill, but these moments do little to show on-screen how powerful Darth Vader is compared to others.
+However, specifically in regard to Darth Vader, fans don’t get to see many examples of this enormous Force power he has.
+There are limited scenes where viewers see him do a Force choke on someone or wield his lightsaber with superior skill, but these moments do little to show on screen how powerful Darth Vader is compared to others.
 For the most part, viewers’ primary understanding of Vader’s power is based on everyone else’s fear of him.

 ‘Rogue One’ illustrates Darth Vader’s true power, at long last

 Released in 2016, Rogue One was the first anthology film added to the Star Wars universe.
 While fan responses to the film were mixed, critical reception was positive with an 84% approval rating on Rotten Tomatoes.
 Rogue One was also a financial success, grossing just over $1 billion.